Category: Date complication

 Oris Super wrist watch, 1960s.

 Oris has long been a favourite Swiss brand of mine.
 I own a modern Oris 65 Divers watch with a bronze bezel and leather strap.
-It looks amazing, keeps great time and flies under the radar, only a watch aficionado would appreciate it for the respected Swiss made brand that is it.
+It looks amazing, keeps great time and flies under the radar, only a watch aficionado would appreciate it for the respected Swiss made brand that it is.
 The bronze and…Read more

 Longines wrist watch, tropical dial